alibaba/GraphScope/docs/flex/interactive/development/dev_and_test.md

 ### Interactive Query Engine

-The code for Interactive Query engine is under folder `flex`, and is organized as follows.
+The Interactive Query Engine code is organized in the `flex` folder as follows:
-- `codegen`: A binary `gen_code_from_plan` is built from this repo, which is able to generate c++ code from a physical plan.
+- `codegen`: The binary `gen_code_from_plan` is built from this repository, capable of generating C++ code from a physical plan.
 - `engines`:
-    - `engines/graph_db`: Provide the interface and implementation of `GraphDB`, which represents the storage of the graph.
+    - `engines/graph_db`: Provides the interface and implementation of `GraphDB`, which manages graph storage.
-    - `engines/hqps_db`: Contains the implementation Graph Query Engine, including the data structures and implementation of physical operators.
+    - `engines/hqps_db`: Includes the Graph Query Engine implementation, data structures, and physical operators.
-    - `engines/http_server`: Contains the http server based on seastar httpd, and the definition of actors of [hiactor](https://github.com/alibaba/hiactor).
+    - `engines/http_server`: Incorporates the HTTP server based on Seastar httpd and defines actors in [hiactor](https://github.com/alibaba/hiactor).
-- `interactive`: Contains the product related stuffs.
+- `interactive`: Contains product-related components.
-    - `interactive/docker`: The dockerfile of interactive.
+    - `interactive/docker`: Dockerfile for Interactive.
-    - `interactive/examples`: Some example graph definition and raw data.
+    - `interactive/examples`: Graph definition examples and raw data.
-    - `interactive/openapi/openapi_interactive`: The openapi specification for interactive RESTful API.
+    - `interactive/openapi/openapi_interactive`: OpenAPI specification for Interactive's RESTful API.
 - `storages`:
-    - `storages/metadata`: The implementation of metadata store.
+    - `storages/metadata`: Implementation of the metadata store.
-    - `storages/immutable_graph`: The implementation of immutable graph storage.
+    - `storages/immutable_graph`: Implementation of immutable graph storage.
-    - `storages/rt_mutable_graph`: The implementation of a mutable graph storage, which is based on `mutable_csr`.
+    - `storages/rt_mutable_graph`: Implementation of mutable graph storage based on `mutable_csr`.
-- `tests`: Contains the test cases and scripsts
+- `tests`: Includes test cases and scripts.
-- `third_party`: Third party dependencies.
+- `third_party`: Contains third-party dependencies.
-- `utils`: Utility class and functions.
+- `utils`: Utility classes and functions.

 ### Compiler

-The Compiler plays an important role in Interactive by translating graph queries expressed in graph query languages (Cypher/Gremlin) into physical query plans based on GAIA IR.
+The Compiler is crucial in Interactive as it converts graph queries written in graph query languages (Cypher/Gremlin) into physical query plans using GAIA IR.
-The code for Compiler is located under `interactive_engine/compiler`.
+The Compiler code is found in `interactive_engine/compiler`.
-For more detail information about compiler, please check [this documentation](../../../interactive_engine/design_of_gie.md)
+For additional details on the Compiler, refer to [this documentation](../../../interactive_engine/design_of_gie.md)

 ## Build Interactive